pieter-groeneweg/ATUM-user.css/README.md

 Since J!
 4 is béta, this is not a final and finished project.
 There may still be features and stuff not being taken into account.

-And again: This is only styling of existing core J!4 features.
+And again: This is only styling of existing core J!4 and 5 features.

 Save it, make your changes and additions and drop it in /media/templates/administrator/atum/css/ folder